franklinkemta/challenge-3dfilestore/README.md

 GET http://localhost:5000/api/files/buggy/download-transformed?scale=[2,2,2]&translation=[10,0,0]
 ```

-This will download the source file using buggy as placeholder if it does not exists and progressively stream the transformed object as the response
+This call will stream the transformed 3D object progressively as a download response applying the given transformation e.g { scale: [2,2,2], translate: [10,0,0] } on the original source file vertices and **will not alter the file ⚠️**

 ## Constraints